radmanplays/Grindcraftle/docs/grinds.md

                 probability: 40,
             },
         ],
+        randomRolls: 1,                                         // The amount of rolls for random items },
 },
-},
 ```

  - As we can see, the `customResources` property is divided into `guaranteed` and `random` resources.
    - The `guaranteed` resources is a list of different resources that you are guaranteed to get from that item in the grind.
 The guaranteed resources can have two properties:
-     - name: Name/id of the resource
+     - name: Name of the resource
      - amount: The amount of the resource that you will get (before tool or mults buffs are added).
 The amount can either be just a number, or a list with two numbers (smallest number first).
 If the amount is a list, a random number will be selected, from the lowest to the highest number.
 (For example: `amount: [3, 8],` will give from 3 to 8 of the resource).
-   - The `random` resources is also a list of different resources but you will only get one of them.
+   - The `random` resources is a list of different resources where one of them will be chosen at random.
 The random resources can have three properties:
-     - name: Name/id of the resource
+     - name: Name of the resource
      - amount: The amount of the resource that you will get (before tool or mults buffs are added).
 The amount can either be just a number, or a list with two numbers (smallest number first).
      - probability: A number that tells how likely the resource is to be chosen.
 Higher number = higher chance of getting it.
+   - In addition to this, you can also define the amount of rolls, using the `randomRolls` property.
+     - `randomRolls` defaults to 1 and is **optional**.
+     - If `randomRolls` is set to 3, you would get 3 of the random resources from the grind.